 What is the correct way to write in Japanese?

 Japanese text is written using a combination of three writing systems: Kanji (characters borrowed from Chinese), Hiragana (syllabary used for native Japanese words), and Katakana (syllabary used for foreign words and names).
-Typically, Kanji is used for nouns, verbs, and adjectives, while Hiragana is used for grammatical elements and native Japanese words, and Katakana is used for loanwords and foreign names.
+Typically, Kanji is used for nouns, verbs, and adjectives, while Hiragana is useful for grammatical elements and native Japanese words, and Katakana is used for loanwords and foreign names.
 Japanese text is often written vertically from top to bottom, but horizontal writing from left to right is also common, especially in modern contexts.

 How do I write my name in Japan?